EdMilman/simple_21/README.md

 Simplifications:

-The game is only played once (so it's actually just one "hand").
+•The game is only played once (so it's actually just one "hand").

-"Cards" are the numbers 1 through 10.
+•"Cards" are the numbers 1 through 10.

-There is nothing special about the "Ace" or about any other card.
+•There is nothing special about the "Ace" or about any other card.

-Cards are randomly generated, not drawn from a deck of limited size.
+•Cards are randomly generated, not drawn from a deck of limited size.